A list of the final Golden Globe Award winners for film, TV

 BEVERLY HILLS, Calif.
-(AP) — A list of early winners at the 77th annual Golden Globe Awards, presented Sunday in Beverly Hills, California, by the Hollywood Foreign Press Association:
+(AP) — The winners at the 77th annual Golden Globe Awards, presented Sunday in Beverly Hills, California, by the Hollywood Foreign Press Association:

 Best actor in a TV series, musical or comedy: Ramy Youssef, “Ramy”